Conduct/zustand-forms/README.md

 *(larger complete example with custom validators and more further down)*

 ### Why zustand-forms?
-- *typesafe*, avoids issues with mismatching form names/inputIds, with autocomplete for speed
+- *typesafe*, avoids typos and mismatching form names/inputIds + autocomplete convenience
-- *seperated state*, all form state's seperated from layout/views, the latest values are reachable from anywhere
+- *separated state*, not tied to views or react components, accessible from any function
-- *flexible validation*, built in validation, supporting access to parameters and other form state
+- *flexible validation*, supporting custom parameters and checking other form state
-- *serverside errors*,  supports adding server errors so all form state is in one place
+- *serverside errors*, all form state is in one place

 ![The same form definition used for mobile and web](nativeandweb.png)
 *The same form definition can be used for native and web*